 Local Historic District

-In order to protect the integrity of this historic district, properties located here are required to receive a Certificate of Appropriateness prior to most exterior work, renovations, and/or changes, other than minor repairs.
+In order to protect the integrity of the historic district, properties located here are required to receive a Certificate of Appropriateness prior to conducting exterior work, renovations, and/or changes, with the exception of minor repairs.
 This historic district is included, in its entirety, within the Wake Forest Historic District listed on the National Register of Historic Places.

 |Medlin-Cooke Building (1905)||South Brick House (1837)|